 There is a range of options available for controlling and eradicating weeds, depending on the type of weed, the amount of weed, the resources available and your personal preference.
 The options generally are:

-- hand weeding labour intensive but avoids herbicides and can work well for small infestations - ring-barking can be used instead of herbicides for trees and shrubs with larger stems but before you remove larger vegetation, check whether it provides valuable temporary shade and shelter for your plantings - herbicides often necessary for larger infestations but take care to use a suitable product and technique and apply with care.
+- Hand weeding labour intensive but avoids herbicides and can work well for small infestations - Ring-barking can be used instead of herbicides for trees and shrubs with larger stems.
+Before you remove larger vegetation, check whether it provides valuable temporary shade and shelter for your plantings - Herbicides often necessary for larger infestations but take care to use a suitable product and technique and apply with care